fastkylin/n2n/README.md

-This is n2n and n2n installer shell script
+This is n2n installer shell script